 I am the Stephen and Barbara Friedman Professor of International Political Economy in the Department of Government at Cornell.
-My research and teaching interests focus on International Relations, political economy (especially macroeconomics), and I also conduct research related to politics and film.
+My research and teaching interests focus on International Relations, political economy (especially macroeconomics), and politics and film.
 I am currently pursuing projects on Classical Realism, the international political implications of the financial crisis, and the politics of mid-century cinema.
 Recent books include American Power after the Financial Crisis, and Hollywood’s Last Golden Age: Politics, Society and the Seventies Film in America.
-My first book, Currency and Coercion: The Political Economy of International Monetary Power (Princeton University Press, 1995) integrated these two interests with an exploration of how states can and have manipulated international monetary relations to advance security-related goals.
-Another book, Appeasing Bankers: Financial Caution on the Road to War (Princeton University Press, 2007), considers how financial interests (such as banks) and international financial markets can shape and constrain states’ grand strategies and influence decisions about war and peace.
-Appeasing Bankers won the 2009 best book award from the International Security Studies Section of the International Studies Association.
+My first book, Currency and Coercion: The Political Economy of International Monetary Power explored how states manipulate international monetary relations to advance security-related goals.
+Another book, Appeasing Bankers: Financial Caution on the Road to War, illustrated how financial interests (such as banks) and international financial markets can shape and constrain states’ grand strategies and influence decisions about war and peace.
+Appeasing Bankers won the best book award from the International Security Studies Section of the International Studies Association.

 I am currently director of Cornell University’s Reppy Institute for Peace and Conflict Studies, and previously I chaired the Economics and National Security Program at the Olin Institute of Strategic Studies at Harvard.
 From Cornell I have received the Provost’s Award for Distinguished Scholarship, and the Stephen and Margery Russell Distinguished Teaching Award.

 - Course Syllabi